Why Do I Have Menstrual Cramps Between Periods?

 The most common answer for why you are feeling cramps in the middle of your cycle is that you are pregnant.
 When the fertilized egg implants in the uterus, sometimes cramping can be felt.
 For most women, implantation cramping is very mild and unnoticeable.

 For other women, they are very like the cramps that happen when their period arrives.
-Implantation bleeding sometimes happens, but the spotting doesn't happen for all women.
-This is best detected with a pregnancy test.
+Implantation bleeding sometimes occurs, but the spotting doesn't happen for all women.
+If your cramping was due to implantation, you would find out by taking a pregnancy test in about two weeks.
 If you get a positive pregnancy test result, be sure to schedule a visit to your doctor to start your pregnancy care.

 Other Reasons for Cramps

 Endometriosis is a reproductive disease.
 The uterine lining grows and regenerates outside the uterus.
-The rogue lining can grow on the ovaries, fallopian tubes, uterus, colon, abdomen or bladder.
-Despite being located outside the uterus, the lining bleeds and regenerates itself as it normally would.
+The rogue lining can grow on the ovaries, fallopian tubes, uterus, colon, abdomen, or bladder.
+Despite being located outside the uterus, the lining bleeds and regenerates itself as it usually would.
 This may cause other complications like cysts, scarring, and infertility.
 Some of the symptoms can include:

 - Painful periods